 Fire safety audits are used to assess whether a building complies with the relevant fire safety legislation.
-During 2018/19, there were 1,112 fire safety audits carried out by the Service, a 37% decrease compared to the previous year.
-However, this was largely due to an exceptional increase the previous year due to additional audits undertaken following the tragic Grenfell Towers fire.
+During 2019/20, there were 1,627 fire safety audits carried out by the Service, an increase of 46% compared to the previous year.
 There are a number of outcomes following a fire safety audit including Satisfactory, Notification of Deficiencies, Enforcement, Prohibition or Prosecution.
-The table below shows the outcomes during 2018/19 compared to 2017/18.
+The table below shows the outcomes during 2019/20 compared to 2018/19.
 It is worth noting that for enforcement and prohibitions, the date applies to the date of serving the notice.
 Where a prosecution is recorded, this represents the date of the first court appearance.
 There is a significant amount of work that is carried out prior to this point.
+In addition, there was one caution recorded last year.

-10. FURTHER INFORMATION
+11. FURTHER INFORMATION